-VI.
+Section 4.
 Motions - Building & Lot Plan and Site Plan

-At this concept stage, a motion is not recommended for the Planning Board.
-There are a number of recommendations in this staff report for the Planning Board and applicant to consider prior to a future submittal.
+At this preliminary review stage, a motion is not recommended for the Planning Board.
+There are several recommendations in this staff report for the Planning Board and applicant to consider prior to a future submittal.
 Additionally, the applicant has identified waivers that will need to be incorporated into the motion.